Trains to Birmingham

 Arts, culture, sport and history collide with dazzling results in Birmingham, a city of vibrant shopping districts and cosmopolitan nightlife, threaded with one of the most intricate canal networks in the world.
 Modern restaurants, bars and cafes entice visitors to Birmingham’s thriving Jewellery Quarter, where you’ll find the largest concentration of jewellery businesses in Europe.

-If you’re looking for things to do and see in Birmingham by train, check out our essential guide to the best days out, exhibitions, music, nightlife, theatre, comedy and dance in the city.
-You’ll also find unmissable 2For1 offers across the region.
-Simply download the relevant voucher and present it with valid train tickets at your chosen attraction.
+If you’re looking for more things to do and see in Birmingham by train, check out our unmissable 2FOR1 offers across the region.
+Simply apply for the relevant voucher and present it with valid train tickets at your chosen attraction.

 Food and drink